cleanlab/examples/README.md

 $ python -m pip install -r requirements.txt
 ```

+It is recommended to run the examples with the latest stable cleanlab release (`pip install cleanlab`).
+But be aware some very-recently added examples may only be compatible with the master branch of cleanlab.

-For examples 1-5, you may run the notebooks individually or run the bash script below which will execute and save each notebook.
+You may run the notebooks individually or run the bash script below which will execute and save each notebook (for examples: 1-5, 9-10).

 Bash script: